 2. Masouleh Village

 Masouleh is famous for the spectacular architecture that its village owns on one of the steep hillsides.
 The yard of the houses above is the roof of the houses below.
 This fact makes this village unusual in a way but pleasing to look at as well.
-Every single has colorful flowerpots on their balcony that spread a great vibe to the environment besides giving the village a beautiful look.
-Among the houses you can find shops, restaurants, and cafes in which you can take a break, trying some Persian tea or local foods.
+Every single has colorful flowerpots on their balcony that spreads a great vibe to the environment besides giving the village a beautiful look.
+Among the houses you can find shops, restaurants and cafes in which you can take a break, trying some Persian tea or local foods.
 The locals are very kind and generous.
 You can buy products and handicrafts that are for sale from them.

 3. Rudkhan Castle

 Wear your sport shoes and get yourself ready because there’s a long way to reach your destination.
 Rudkhan Castle has more than a thousand steps that you need to climb so you could reach the top of the castle.
 But when you do, you will be fascinated by the breathtaking view.
 It’s worth visiting Rudkhan Castle, especially on a beautiful spring day, the trees are a delight to walk through.
 You will need 4 hours to visit the whole castle.
 And at the foot of the castle, you can find plenty of places where you can eat and refresh yourself.

 1. Khalid Nabi Cemetery